yaml/yamlscript/ReadMe.md

 ## Installing YAMLScript

-At the moment, the best way to install YAMLScript is to build it from source, but see the section "Installing YAMLScript Releases" below.
+At the moment, the best way to install YAMLScript is to build it from source, but see the section "Installing YAMLScript Binary Releases" below.

 This is very easy to do because the YAMLScript build process has very few
 dependencies: